freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 #### _* Secure Ecosystem (Cryptographic Hash)_

-BlockTech uses the concepts like Proof of Work and Hash encryption to ensure security and immutability.
+BlockTech uses the concepts like proof of work and hash encryption to ensure security and immutability.
 Proof of work involves several people around the world using computational algorithm to try and find the appropriate hash value that satisfies a predefined condition regarding the hash value.

 ![Hashing](https://raw.githubusercontent.com/Vagisha16/Hw3/master/Hash.png)